laravel/nova-docs/4.0/customization/tools.md

 Often, you will need to define Laravel routes that are called by your tool.
 When Nova generates your tool, it creates a `routes/inertia.php` and `routes/api.php` routes file.
 If needed, you may use these files to define any routes your tool requires.

 All routes within this file are automatically defined inside a route group by your tool's `ToolServiceProvider`.
 The route group specifies that Inertia.js routes within the group should receive `nova/tool-name` prefix and all API routes using Axios should receive `/nova-vendor/tool-name` prefix, where `tool-name` is the "kebab-case" name of your tool.
 So, for example, `/nova/price-tracker`.
-You are free to modify this route group definition, but take care to make sure your Nova tool will co-exist with other Nova packages.

 ```js
 // resources/js/tool.js